Paid Book Reviewers Wanted

-Have you just finished American Gods by Neil Gaiman, The Handmaid’s Tale by Margaret Atwood or Solar Bones by Mike McCormick and are itching to let others know what you thought about it?
-You are in luck because we’re in the process of putting together a panel of book reviewers to write interesting and engaging book reviews for us.
+Have you just finished an earth-shattering novel and are itching to let others know what you thought about it?
+Well, you are in luck because we’re currently in the process of putting together a panel of book reviewers to write interesting and engaging book reviews for our readers.

 The type of books you review is up to you but we prefer contemporary novels from American, Australian, British, Canadian, Irish and New Zealand authors.
 If those authors have been nominated for book awards such as the Baileys Women’s Prize for Fiction, British Books Awards, Costa Book Awards, Hennessy Book Awards, Indie Book Awards, Irish Book Awards, Man Booker Prize Awards, or the Stella Prize (list of book awards here) all the better.

 As an incentive, the top reviewer who has published the most quality reviews on Writerful Books will be rewarded with a $100 Amazon gift voucher.
 Those book reviews must not have been previously published elsewhere either online on personal blogs and/or websites such as Goodreads or offline such as book reviews in local and/or national newspapers.

 We are not just looking for voracious readers but for people who have their finger on the pulse of books in their favourite genre and can write comprehensive and insightful book reviews that add to the conversation.
 If you become a trusted book reviewer we may consider offering you a job as a paid book reviewer.
 We pay our trusted book reviewers $10 to $50 depending on how in-depth the review is.